April is Esophageal Cancer Awareness Month

 The esophagus is a long, muscular tube connecting the throat to the stomach.
 Esophageal cancer forms in the lining of the esophagus.
 There are two types of esophageal cancer: squamous cell carcinoma and adenocarcinoma.

-According to the National Cancer Institute, an estimated 21,560 people living in the United States will be diagnosed with esophageal cancer and 16,120 will die of the disease in 2023, making it one of the deadliest forms of cancer.
-The five-year survival rate for those diagnosed with esophageal cancer is about 22 percent.
+According to the National Cancer Institute, an estimated 22,370 people living in the United States will be found to have esophageal cancer in 2024.
+Meanwhile, the estimate is that 16,130 will die of the disease, so it has a relatively high death rate.
+The five-year survival rate for people with esophageal cancer is about 22 percent.

-Smoking, heavy consumption of alcoholic beverages, and a condition known as Barrett’s esophagus can increase a person’s risk of developing esophageal cancer.
-Other risk factors include older age, being male, and being African American.
+Smoking, heavy consumption of alcoholic beverages, and a condition known as Barrett’s esophagus can increase the risk of developing esophageal cancer.
+Additionally, risk factors include older age, being male, and being African American.

-Signs and symptoms of esophageal cancer include painful or difficult swallowing, weight loss, pain behind the breastbone, hoarseness and cough, and indigestion and heartburn.
+Signs and symptoms of esophageal cancer include difficulty swallowing, weight loss, pain behind the breastbone, hoarseness and cough, and indigestion and heartburn.

-Treatment of esophageal cancer usually involves chemotherapy, radiation therapy, or surgical resection, or a combination of those.
-Immunotherapy has also come into use.
-In 2022, the Food and Drug Administration (FDA) approved two different therapeutics based on nivolumab as initial treatment for some people with advanced or metastatic esophageal cancer that can’t be treated with surgery.
-The approval covers the use of nivolumab plus chemotherapy and nivolumab plus ipilimumab for the treatment of esophageal squamous cell carcinoma, which starts in the cells that line the esophagus.
+Treatment of esophageal cancer usually involves chemotherapy, radiation therapy, or surgery, singly or in combination.
+Recently, the Food and Drug Administration allowed the use of medications that help the immune system fight cancer.
+The approval made available two different medications based on nivolumab as initial treatment for some people with advanced or metastatic esophageal cancer.
+The approval covers the use of nivolumab plus chemotherapy, and nivolumab plus ipilimumab.

 The latest on esophageal cancer

-Immunotherapeutics known as immune checkpoint inhibitors are being tested for treatment of advanced esophageal cancer without chemotherapy.
+Scientists are testing Immunotherapeutics known as immune checkpoint inhibitors for treatment of advanced esophageal cancer without chemotherapy.
 Read about this in Cancer Today magazine: Chemotherapy-free Treatment for Advanced Esophageal Cancer.

 for more information